Post Office (The Beehive)

 This was built in 1904 for industrialist Peter Stubs who ran the Warrington file cutting firm.
 It covered four acres and until 1986 remained a private property when it was removed and the land used to build the current private hospital.
 In 1911 Thomas Fletcher and his family were living at the White House.
 Fletcher was a gas appliance manufacturer born in Warrington.
 From 1939 until after 1972 The White House was occupied by George and Etty Parton, after which it was owned by Jim Jenkins, a local estate agent.

 Fir Tree Farm was built in the late 18th century and is now classified as a Grade II listed building.
-The farm was in existence prior to 1841 and the tithe map of 1846 shows the farm owned and occupied by three brothers: John, William and Thomas Forrest.
+The tithe map of 1846 shows the farm owned and occupied by three brothers: John, William and Thomas Forrest.
 In 1851 John and his unmarried brother William were living at the farm, along with John’s wife Harriet and their two daughters.
 Ten years later, John and William were farming 85 acres and employing five labourers.
 The two brothers were well known in the Cheshire Agricultural Society and regularly won prizes for their pedigree cattle.
 In 1859 the brothers decided to get out of dairy cattle and put the stock on the market.
 In 1862 both bothers appeared before the overseers at the Daresbury Petty Sessions for non payment of poor and highway rates, however by the time they were next due they had settled their debts.

 John died at the young age of 54 on 23 August 1863, and William his younger brother followed just three weeks later on 22 September 1863.
 Within a month the 81 acre freehold farm estate was on the market.
 John’s widow Harriet moved to Bunbury, Cheshire shortly afterwards with her daughters.